hortonworks-gallery/iotdemo-service/README.md

 1. Download and import the Nifi flow template from [here](https://github.com/hortonworks/SE-demo/raw/master/IoT/hdp/reference-apps/iot-trucking-app/trucking-data-simulator/src/main/resources/IoT.xml)
 Once imported, configure both PublishKafka_0_10 processors to set "Kafka Brokers" appropriately

 2. Check that Storm lib dir contains 2.6.2 version of log4j jars.
 On Ambari node, the automation should have taken care of this.
+If Storm libraries are installed on other nodes, these steps would need to be manually repeated on these nodes.
 ```
 # ls/usr/hd*/2.*/storm/lib/log4j*2.6.2.jar
 /usr/hdp/2.5.0.0-1245/storm/lib/log4j-api-2.6.2.jar  /usr/hdp/2.5.0.0-1245/storm/lib/log4j-core-2.6.2.jar  /usr/hdp/2.5.0.0-1245/storm/lib/log4j-slf4j-impl-2.6.2.jar